David O. Sears: Symbolic racism

 Symbolic racism represents a form of resistance to change in the racial status quo based on moral feelings that blacks violate such traditional American values as individualism and self-reliance, the work ethic, obedience, and discipline.
 Whites may feel that people should be rewarded on their merits, which in turn should be based on hard work and diligent service.
 Hence symbolic racism should find its most vociferous expression on political issues that involve 'unfair' government assistance to blacks: welfare ('welfare cheats could find work if they tried'); 'reverse discrimination' and racial quotas ('blacks should not be given a status they have not earned'); 'forced' busing ('whites have worked hard for their neighborhoods, and for their neighborhood schools'); or 'free' abortions for the poor ('if blacks behaved morally, they would not need abortions').

-The symbolic racism is an effort to understand White's continuing resistance to efforts and policies aiming to increase racial inequality despite the decline of the level of overt racism in the USA.
+The symbolic racism is an effort to understand whites' continuing resistance to efforts and policies aiming to decrease racial inequality despite the decline of the level of overt racism in the US.

 Although slightly revised versions of the theory symbolic racism have appears in the literature under label like “modern racism” and “racial resentment”, they have been operationalized empirically with similar survey items.
 The symbolic racism and its variants have been the most widely used measures of explicit racism in the last three decades.

 Despite the fact that symbolic racism is conceptualized as a “blend” of anti-Blacks affect with traditional American values, it has been presenting an independent explanatory power explaining White's racial policy attitudes even when controlled for other items (different from those used in its scale) measuring either racism or traditional/conservative values.